piyush-bhatt/job-hunt/README.md

 # Job Hunt

+Live running instance (deployed on ZEIT): https://job-hunt.piyush-bhatt.now.sh

 Job Hunt is a web application for listing and searching job postings.
 This is the client side code for the same.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

+This application requires the server instance running to fetch data.
+[Click Here](https://github.com/piyush-bhatt/job-hunt-server) to access the backend code required to up the server.

 ## Pre-Requisites